About the Race

 Elite Men Pro Race

-- Part of the UCI AfricaTour – UCI categorised as a 2.2
+Part of the UCI AfricaTour – UCI 2.2

-- Cycling SA will invite teams from Africa, Middle East and Taiwan
+Cycling SA invites teams from Africa, Middle East and Taiwan

 The yellow jersey will be awarded to the rider who leads the General Classification at the end of each stage and shall be worn by that rider during the following stage.